-- With the underside of the crossbow facing you, place your foot far enough into the foot stirrup that it will not slip out when you draw the bowstring. - Grab the bowstring on both sides of the barrel using all four fingers of both hands. - Slide your hands together so that your index fingers are flush against the sides of the barrel (photo 4).
-Note: Our ACRA-ANGLE barrel allows you to slide your index fingers along the barrel without pinching them. - Using the sides of the barrel as a guide, and with a secure grip, pull the bowstring toward the trigger assembly and into its string slot until you hear the string latch, and see and hear the safety knob automatically move from FIRE to SAFE (rearward, toward the white dot).
+- 4. Slide your hands together so that your index fingers are flush against the sides of the barrel (photo 4).
+Note: The ACRA-ANGLE barrel allows you to slide your index fingers along the barrel without pinching them. - 5.
+Using the sides of the barrel as a guide, and with a secure grip, pull the bowstring toward the trigger assembly and into its string slot until you hear the string latch and see and hear the safety knob automatically move from FIRE to SAFE (rearward, toward the white dot).
 Note: If you attempt to cock the crossbow with the safety in the SAFE position (rearward, toward the white dot), the string-latch will not engage the string.
-To correct this problem, move the safety knob forward to the FIRE position (toward the red dot) and firmly pull the bowstring to engage the string latch and the safety. - Take a quick glance inside the string slot to make sure the string-latch is holding the string.
+To correct this problem, move the safety knob forward to the FIRE position (toward the red dot) and firmly pull the bowstring to engage the string latch and the safety. - 6.
+Take a quick glance inside the string slot to make sure the string-latch is holding the string.
 The more firmly you draw the string back, the easier it is to cock the crossbow.
 Over time, you will develop a drawing technique that will make cocking the crossbow quite easy.